Vercel

 complete boolean);

-You'll want to start by forking Nile's github repo.
+- Start by forking Nile's github repo.
 You can do this by clicking the "Fork" button in the top right corner of the screen.

-You'll be redirected to the "Configure project" screen.
+- You'll be redirected to the "Configure project" screen.
 There are few things we need to change:

 - Project name: Give your project a meaningful name.
 For example